Skip to Content

 Tips For A Drive From Toronto to Montreal (or Montreal to Toronto)

-If you are looking at travel from Montreal to Toronto, here are a few road trip tips to help you stay happy and comfortable.
-These tips for road trips are helpful whether you are looking for a straight bomb between the two cities, or if you are looking at checking out the best attractions between Montreal and Toronto.
+If you are looking to travel from Montreal to Toronto, here are a few road trip tips to help you stay happy and comfortable along the way.
+These road trip tips are helpful whether you are looking for a straight bomb between the two cities or if you are looking to check out the best attractions between Montreal and Toronto.

-• Pack a map of Ontario.
-Sure, a GPS is great, but there is something far better about having a real map.
-You can mark it up with a Sharpie and show off all the cool places you stopped along the way.
+- Pack a backroads map of Ontario.
+Sure, a GPS is great, but there is something far more intimate about having a physical map.
+You can mark it up with a Sharpie and show your friends all the cool places you stopped along the way.
 Your friends will NOT believe that this trip was in Ontario!

-• If you want to escape the traffic near Toronto if you are traveling around rush hour you can take the HWY 407 toll road.
-You won’t be missing may Ontario attractions by taking this route, but it can save hours if you are driving at rush hour.
-The 407 is an electronic toll route.
-You won’t need cash and you’ll receive the bill in the mail.
+- If you want to escape the traffic near Toronto during rush hour, you can take the HWY 407 toll road.
+You won’t miss many Ontario attractions by taking this route, but it can save hours if you drive during the Toronto rush hour.
+The 407 is an electronic toll highway.
+You won’t need cash, and you will receive the bill in the mail or through your car’s rental service.

-• Stay entertained.
+- Stay entertained.
 Long road trips can get tiresome.
 And although there are plenty of stops between Montreal and Toronto to keep you occupied, you don’t want to get bored on those stretches in between.
 Check out our epic list of road trip jokes (family-friendly!).
-Pack up some CD’s or load up those MP3’s and let the tunes flow.
+Fill your phone with music or audiobooks.
+My family loves listening to stories on long drives that we download from Audible.

-• There are lots of gas stations along the Toronto to Montreal drive.
-Along HWY 401 there are the On Route stops that combine gas, food, and washroom facilities.
-However, once you get off the main road it’s good to keep that gas tank filled up.
+- There are lots of gas stations along the Toronto to Montreal drive.
+Along HWY 401, there are many On Route stops that combine gas, food, and washroom facilities.
+However, once you get off the main road, it’s good to keep that gas tank filled up.

-• Bring a camera!
-You are going to see some amazing things on this road trip.
+- Bring a camera!
+You will see some amazing things on this Toronto- Montreal road trip.
 Make sure you capture those memories and share them with family and friends.
 I like this one because it’s super tough and durable.
 You can even bring it in the water.

 The Best Things To See On A Toronto To Montreal Drive